 What is a Mockup?

 A mockup is a static, high-fidelity visualization of a product allowing for a realistic representation of the product that bridges the gap between the wireframe and prototype phases of product design.
 A mockup is a visual prototype that closely models the functionality and structure of the final product.
 It’s a realistic representation of an interface to be used by both developers and end-users.
-As such, it can be used to quickly validate ideas and concepts with stakeholders, identify possible design flaws, and help in the overall design process.
+As such, it can be used to quickly validate ideas and concepts with stakeholders, identify possible design flaws, and help in the overall web design process.

 The main purpose of a mockup is to communicate the look and feel of the product, while being detailed enough to provide an accurate representation of the product’s user experience.
 By providing an interactive model that can be explored and manipulated, mockups can easily help identify issues before they reach the development stage.